Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 \subsection{Training}

 As the training dataset \textsc{Methods2Test\textsubscript{small}} only includes method signatures for non-focal methods, the unit test generation task can be considered a sequence-to-sequence (seq2seq) problem.
-For training the decoder-only models described in \Cref{sec:models}, we, therefore, model the seq2seq task as an autoregressive problem.
+Thus, to preserve the code completion capabilities of the decoder-only models described in \Cref{sec:models}, we model the seq2seq task as an autoregressive problem.
 This is done by only calculating loss based on the \textit{target} code, i.e., the unit test code.
 We minimize the following autoregressive cross-entropy loss function:

 where:

 The model is fed the \textit{source} and \textit{target} concatenated together (see \Cref{lst:data-structure}).
 The token values for the \textit{source} are set to -100.
 The indicator function $\mathds{1}_i$ is used to ignore the \textit{source} in the loss computation.